pawaka2025/3DAlloc/README.md

-# High-Dimensional Memory Allocation in Zig
+# Higher-Dimensional Memory Allocation in Zig

 ## Overview
 This repository demonstrates an elegant approach to allocating and managing memory for higher-dimensional objects in Zig.
 It provides a scalable and structured method for handling multi-dimensional arrays using dynamic memory allocation.